CDCgov/tostadas/docs/installation.md

 ### (6) Install Nextflow using Use Mamba and the Bioconda Channel:
 * `mamba install -c bioconda nextflow`
-❗ Optionally, you may install nextflow without mamba by following the instructions found in the Nextflow Installation Documentaion Page:
+❗ Optionally, you may install nextflow without mamba by following the instructions found in the Nextflow Installation Documentation Page: [Nextflow Install](https://www.nextflow.io/docs/latest/getstarted.html)

-## Nextflow Install

 ### (7) Ensure Nextflow was installed successfully by running nextflow -v
 Expected Output: